spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-cart-feature.md

 {% info_block warningBox "Verification" %}

-Navigate to the catalog and find an abstract product with a single concrete product.
-The button for adding this concrete product to the cart must be displayed on the catalog page.
+Go to the catalog and find an abstract product with a single concrete product.
+The button for adding this concrete product to the cart should be displayed on the catalog page.

 {% endinfo_block %}